 At Romano Cheese, you can make your own sandwich for $4.50 – choose any meat and any sliceable cheese and your sandwich will be served on Portuguese bun from the stall across from them, Multi-Traditional Bakery and Deli.

-Sometimes simple is the best way to go.
+Sometimes simple is the best.
 Vinnie’s Fresh Pasta Factory sells their daily made fresh pasta with pasta sauce for “to go”.
 You can get kid size for $4, a medium for $5 and a large for $7.
 This is how I like mine: Fussili with meat sauce ($1 extra) and Italian flag sauce made from alfredo, basil pesto and pasta sauce ($1 extra).

 Latin Food & Products looks like a small grocery store where you can buy ingredients for a taco night but they also serve great food!
 Try their Pupusas (cheese stuffed corn tortillas) for $3.